 Place all the chicken stock ingredients into a large stockpot and fill approx 3 litres/3 quarts of cold water, enough to cover the ingredients.

 Bring to a boil and then immediately reduce heat to bring the stock to a low simmer.

 Simmer, partially covered, for at least 4 hours.
 For a clearer stock, skim off any foam that comes to the surface.

 Strain the stock to separate out the solid pieces.
 (Position the lid on the pot to hold back the bones and vegetables, and pour the liquid through a fine mesh strainer into another pot or bowl.
 If you prefer you can remove the solids with a slotted spoon before straining.)
 Discard the solids.

 Season to taste (SEE NOTE 4)

-- Use one large chicken carcass or two smaller ones left over from roast chickens.
+- Use one large chicken carcass or two smaller ones raw or left over from roast chickens.
 You can also use chicken pieces, such as legs, thighs, wings and feet.